agrc/porter/.github/ISSUE_TEMPLATE/6-deprecate-sgid-dataset.md

 Note: If this dataset is being replaced, then wait until the new data is publicly available before completing these steps:

-- [ ] Soft delete start date (name, set: `2024/00/00`)
 - [ ] Append "(Mature Support)" to the end of the item title in the `SGID.META.AGOLItems` table (name, completed: `2024/00/00`)
 - [ ] Remove all tags other than "Deprecated" in the SDE metadata (name, completed: `2024/00/00`)
 - [ ] Add note to SDE description noting when layer will be deleted and any replacement layer (name, completed: `2024/00/00`)
-- [ ] Update the [SGID Index](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1024261148) row as deprecated by pasting the related Porter issue URL in the "porterUrl" field and setting the value of the "ugrcStatus" field as "deprecated" (name, completed: `2024/00/00`)
+- [ ] Update the [SGID Index](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1024261148) row as deprecated by pasting the related Porter issue URL in the "porterUrl" field and setting the value of the "ugrcStatus" field as "removed".
+Also update the "refreshCycle" field (name, completed: `2024/00/00`)
 - [ ] Change `Authoritative` field to `d` in `SGID.META.AGOLItems` to automatically set the `Deprecated` AGOL flag.
 Allow the `d` to persist through one run of [Auditor](https://github.com/agrc/auditor) - currently, Auditor runs daily at 5:00am (name, completed: `2024/00/00`)
   - After at least one successful run of Auditor:
     - [ ] Remove the row from the `SGID.META.AGOLItems` table.
 This will trigger the removal of this item in Open SGID (name, completed: `2024/00/00`)